memorabilien/validate-zipcodes/README.md

 * Norway
 * Italy

-are available.
-Although any 5 or 4 Digit number is possible.
-More coming soon...
+are available with more coming asap.

 ## Usage